Project Description

 The Solution

-ABG’s Advanced Turf System provided a long-term solution, providing a reinforced rootzone with the strength and durability needed for parking, whilst retaining the aesthetic appeal of natural grass.
+ABG’s Advanced Turf System provided a long-term solution, delivering a reinforced rootzone with the strength and durability needed for parking, whilst retaining the aesthetic appeal of natural grass.

 After over 20 years following the original installation, ATS is still in use at the Southwell Workhouse site and continues to prove its longevity and durability as a sustainable natural solution for this low volume traffic area.
 The Netlon plastic ‘mesh-element’ reinforced rootzone provides a safe, free-draining and wear tolerant grassed surface .
 The surface is capable of resisting compaction and surface rutting, whilst sustaining increased pedestrian and vehicle traffic (up to HGV loadings) when installed with an appropriately designed sub-base.